eea/eionet2-azure-functions/README.md

 ## Getting started

-The application is build as a JavaScript application that is scheduled to be executed automatically at the designated interval through Azure (like a "cron" job).
+The application is build as a JavaScript application that contains Time trigger (running using a schedule defined by a cron expression) and Http trigger azure functions.
-When a meeting is processed the applications retrieves the meeting participants using Graph API automatically, prepares the ouptput data and store it in SharePoint.
-The application exchanges data with the EEA Azure tenant to match the users with their Eionet specific information stored in SharePoint.

 The output information is used for various reports, such as Eionet dashboard and statistics.

-## Configuration file.
+## Configuration.

-The application has a .env file that needs to configured locally.
-See the details below for file structure:
+In order to simplify the configuration the processors are grouped under several jobs in the structure detailed below.

+The application uses a number of keys.
+All keys are stored in azure under Environment variables.
+The first set of keys are related to Microsoft Graph and Sharepoint connection.

     # After registering the app in Azure (App registrations) fill the fields below with appropiate values
     TENANT_ID=